jackfruittt/S100_Interface/README.md

 3. **Node module resolution:**
    - If you encounter module resolution issues, check your import paths and ensure all dependencies are installed correctly.

+## MQTT Setup

+The application includes an MQTT broker using `aedes` that runs alongside the Vite development server when using the `npm start` command.
+The MQTT broker is defined in `src/mqttBroker.cjs`.

+### MQTT Debugging

+To debug MQTT communication:

+1. Use MQTT Explorer or similar tools to monitor messages
+2. Add console logging in your MQTT subscription handlers
+3. Check browser console for connection errors

+### Vite Configuration

+If you need to modify Vite's configuration:

+1. Edit the `vite.config.js` file at the root of your project
+2. Restart your development server to apply changes

+## Common Issues and Solutions

+1. **MQTT Connectivity Issues:**
+   - Ensure the MQTT broker is running
+   - Check that client IDs are unique
+   - Verify connection parameters in your code

+2. **CORS issues:**
+   - Remember that the application is proxied to `http://192.168.2.177` as specified in your package.json
+   - For additional CORS settings, modify your Vite configuration

+3. **ROS Connection Issues:**
+   - Ensure your ROS environment is properly set up and running
+   - Check network connectivity between the browser and ROS nodes
+   - Verify websocket connections are not being blocked

 # ROS Integration